cfgcolumbus24/Team-4/README.md

 - Teachers can submit feedback to the school proprietor, fostering honest communication and enabling the proprietor to understand teachers' needs and concerns.
 - This feature helps identify areas for improvement within the school environment and supports teacher satisfaction and retention.

+### 3. Fully functional, customizable user profiles

+- Built with React components, the user profile feature allows users to create, view, and update their profiles seamlessly.
+- Utilizing Firebase, profile data is securely stored and can be retrieved in real time, ensuring users see the latest information.

+### 4. Comprehensive Student Performance Analytics

+- We integrated Firebase to store and analyze student data, enabling proprietors to access detailed performance metrics, such as class perfomance, students engagement, and progress over time.

+### 5. Real-Time Multi-Department Data Display for Proprietors

+- Designed with proprietors in mind, this feature aggregates data across multiple departments, such as academics and volunteering by Firebase’s real-time database capabilities.
+- The interface, developed with React and Tailwind CSS, ensures that data is not only current but also presented in an organized, easy-to-navigate format, empowering proprietors to make data-driven decisions effortlessly.

 ## Goals of the Project